 |Note: Buildings may be on either/both sides of a street|

 These streets are in an area confined within the boundaries of Eastbourne Street to Queen Street, and from Hastings Street to Southland and Tomoana Roads.1

 Property file information of buildings on these thoroughfares will be reviewed to determine whether they are potentially earthquake-prone in accordance with the EPB methodology*.

 Owners of buildings identified as potentially earthquake-prone will then be notified.
 They will be required to provide an engineering assessment within 12 months of the notification.
-If a time extension is required to provide an engineering assessment, please download the form from the related documents at the bottom of this page.
+If a time extension is required to provide an engineering assessment.

 Once Council receives the engineering assessment, Council will then determine whether the building is earthquake-prone (in accordance with the EPB methodology), and notify the building owner of the outcome, any required remediation, and timeframes for completion.

 For further information and guidance on the legislation, refer to the Business, Innovation and Employment (MBIE) website.